 Legalization is causing a significant increase in consumption

-As soon as Colorado legalized both recreational and medicinal marijuana, usage among Coloradans, both young and old, increased significantly and now the state, without a doubt, ranks No. 1, in the nation, in consumption, according to a new report.
-The report, prepared by investigators with the Rocky Mountain High-Intensity Drug Trafficking Area (RMHIDTA), details some of the concrete impacts marijuana legalization has had on Colorado.
+As soon as Colorado legalized both recreational and medicinal marijuana usage among Coloradans both young and old increased significantly.
+Now the state, without a doubt, ranks No. 1 in the nation for consumption according to a new report.
+The report prepared by investigators with the Rocky Mountain High-Intensity Drug Trafficking Area (RMHIDTA), details some of the concrete impacts marijuana legalization has had on Colorado.

 “C.R.S.
 8-42-112.5.
 Limitation on payments – use of